Northwestern gartersnakes are the smallest gartersnake species in Washington.

 Each time a rattlesnake sheds its skin, a new segment is added to their rattle.

 Pacific gopher snake eggs are some of the largest eggs of any snake found in the United States.

 Striped Whipsnakes occur in specific parts of the western United States and northern Mexico.

 The entire length of a California Mountain Kingsnake's body consists of repeating bands of red, black and white.

 Desert nightsnakes are often mistaken for rattlesnakes but their venom is harmless to humans.

 When threatened by a predator, Ring-necked Snakes will coil their tail and display their bright underside.

-Some scientists believe that sharp-tailed snakes may use their sharp tails to help stabilize slugs for capture.
+Some scientists believe that Sharp-tailed Snakes may use their sharp tails to help hold down prey for capture.